LukeMcCulloch/PyCFD/README.md

 # PyCFD

-Many aspects of computational fluid dynamics, prototyped in Python
+Some aspects of computational fluid dynamics, prototyped in Python